tommywalkie/sample-godot-rust-app/README.md

 ## Testing

-Theoretically, since this project is a Cargo workspace, any testing methodology is working.
+Theoretically, since this project is a Cargo workspace, any testing methodology is fine.
 To run tests for the whole workspace, use the following command :

 ```bash
 cargo test --release
 ```

-For demo purposes, this boilerplate project is arbitrarily using `speculate-rs` crate in the `first_scene` library, and a basic `#[cfg(test)]` Rust attribute in the `second_scene` library.
+For demo purposes, this boilerplate project is arbitrarily using `speculate-rs` crate in the [`first_scene`](https://github.com/tommywalkie/sample-godot-rust-app/tree/master/src/first_screen) library, and a basic `#[cfg(test)]` Rust attribute in the [`second_scene`](https://github.com/tommywalkie/sample-godot-rust-app/tree/master/src/second_screen) library.
 When running tests from the root of the project, Cargo is smart enough to run library-specific tests no matter how they are implemented.

 `speculate-rs` is a crate for testing purposes with a [Jest](https://jestjs.io/)-like syntax that should be familiar for those coming from a JavaScript environment.
 Here is an example :